Trump's impeachment trial: Everything you need to know

 DEM SENATOR CHRIS MURPHY ON TRUMP TRIAL: NOT 'RIDICULOUS' FOR GOP TO ARGUE IT'S UNCONSTITUTIONAL

-But van der Veen appears to have joined the Trump legal team as well, signing onto the Trump pre-trial brief submitted Monday.
+But van der Veen appears to have joined the Trump legal team as well, signing on to the Trump pretrial brief submitted Monday.
 It's unclear what role, if any, he may play at Trump's trial.
 But the Wall Street Journal reports that van der Veen and Castor will play a larger role in the trial after Tuesday, when Schoen is expected to lead the defense's case.

 Learn more about Schoen HERE.